There are 60 racecourses, including 17 multi-purpose tracks, operating in the UK. Each has their own special qualities.

 All meetings taking place during June, July and August, and are run on the July Course with a straight eight furlongs in length and a right handed turn.
 The track drains well and the going rarely becomes heavy.

 Sandown Park racecourse is located in Esher in Surrey.
 The course opened in 1875 where it held the first Grand National Hunt Chase which is now held at the Cheltenham Festival.
 Sandown Park is also the home to many non-racing events, such as trade shows, wedding fairs, famous bands & musicians and auctions.
-The park also includes a Karting track, an 18 hole golf course, a dry ski slope, and offers fantastic views of Heathrow Airport, Wembley Stadium, Canary Wharf and the London Eye.
+The park includes a Karting track, an 18 hole golf course, a dry ski slope, and offers fantastic views of Heathrow Airport, Wembley Stadium, Canary Wharf and the London Eye.

 Sandown Park accommodates both flat and National Hunt races.
 Flat races are run right-handed over an oval shaped course of over a mile.
 The shorter sprint course cuts diagonally through the centre.
 The steeplechase course at Sandown is slightly longer than the flat one.